jbrochu1/phase-1-project/README.md

 User will then be able to click their preffered course and in return will see details such as the par of the course, distance from each tee box, etc.

+****

+FEATURES WILL INCLUDE

+FAVORITE-ING EVENT TO BRING TO TOP
+CLICKING AN EVENT FOR FURTHER EVENT DETAILS
+SUBMITTING EVENT SEARCH FOR SPECIFIC TEAM